bezverec/tif2jp2/README.md

 # Notice

 Only Windows version has been somewhat tested so far.
+I have also been able to run it on Linux and macOS.
 Only parts of the desired goals have been achieved.
 This is a hobby project written for educational purposes.
 In it's current state it is not intended as a production use tool.
-The validity of the output files has not yet been established.
+The validity of the output files has not yet been fully established, I have only achieved jpylyzer validity.
+You may experience various bugs, inconsistencies, Czech language left overs, AI slop and other problems.

 ---